Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Data Application

 \section{Data Application}

-This section extends the results presented in the main text by providing additional analyses and further details on specific methodological choices.
+This section contains additional results for the data application and provides additional details on the methodological choices.
 We begin by exploring the data.
-Next, we describe the adjustment of the neutralization titers to the circulating strains.
-We then detail how the surrogate indices were estimated and we evaluate their predictive performance.
+Next, we describe how the neutralization titers are adjusted to the circulating strains.
+We then detail how the surrogate indices were estimated and evaluate their predictive performance.
 Finally, we provide additional results for the meta-analyses, including results from Bayesian meta-analyses.